MSRConnections/Azure-training-course/Content/Stream Analytics/StreamAnalyticsHOL.md

 1. After 10 to 20 events have been sent, press Ctrl+C (or whatever key combination your operating system supports for terminating an application running in a terminal window) to stop the flow of events. **Leave the terminal window open so you can return to it later.**

 1. Return to the [Classic Portal](https://manage.windowsazure.com) and open the dashboard for the event hub you created in [Exercise 1](#Exercise1).
 Wait a few minutes, and then click the **Refresh Metrics** button in the upper-right corner of the chart at the top of the page (the button highlighted in red below).
-Confirm that the chart shows that several messages have been received.
+Confirm that the chart shows several messages have been received.

     ![Messages received](images/incoming-messages.png)